 The pork heart treats can easily be broken into smaller pieces, which make them the perfect training treat for us.

 All chews promote great oral and dental health as they provide jaw exercise and scrape off excess plaque and tartar buildup.
-As a safety precaution, I always supervise any chewing activity to ensure that the pups don’t swallow larger pieces without having broken them down into smaller pieces first.
+As a safety precaution, I always supervise any chewing activity.
+I do that to ensure that the pups don’t swallow larger pieces without having broken them down into smaller pieces first.

 If your dog has the tendency of gulping, you could hold one end of the chew while your pup chews on the other end.
 That way he’s forced to slow down.
 It’s also great to discourage resource guarding.